'Places' Artist Lea Michele Heads Back To The Stage, Where She Feels 'Most Home And Alive'

 While Glee showrunner Ryan Murphy felt that song was the most “mortifying” in the show’s history, Michele insists that honor was reserved for another.

 “I think the worst was the ‘What Does The Fox Say’ song, it was like an internet sensation song that we did with puppets,” says Lea.
-“That was definitely my least favourite song that we ever did.”
+“That was definitely my least favorite song that we ever did.”

 At the opposite end of the spectrum, Ms. Michele adds that her favorite numbers on Glee were “Somebody to Love” and “Don’t Stop Believing.”